developer-zebra/developer-zebra-site/src/stagenow/4-0/trustedstaging/index.md

   <img alt="image" style="height:450px" src="SN4_trustedProfile01.png"/>
   _Click image to enlarge; ESC to exit_.<br>
 <br>
-2. In the final step of Profile creation, **select "Trusted" from the drop-down**:
+2. In the final step of Profile creation, **select "Trusted" from the drop-down menu**:
   <img alt="image" style="height:550px" src="SN4_trustedProfile02.png"/>
   _Click image to enlarge; ESC to exit_.<br>
 <br>
-3. **From the the drop-down of certificates previously imported, <u>select the certificate that matches the one deployed to target device(s)</u>**:
+3. **From the the drop-down menu of certificates previously imported, <u>select the certificate that matches the one deployed to target device(s)</u>**:
   <img alt="image" style="height:550px" src="SN4_trustedProfile03.png"/>
   _Click image to enlarge; ESC to exit_.<br>
 <br>

-**Trusted Profiles are identified in Profile lists by a green lock icon** as in the image below:
+**Trusted Profiles are identified in Profile lists by a green lock icon** as in the sample image below:
   <img alt="image" style="height:450px" src="SN4_trustedProfile04.png"/>
   _Click image to enlarge; ESC to exit_.<br>
 <br>